From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Standard Throw Projector

-- A standard throw projector needs to be placed at a certain distance from the screen to project an image properly.
+- A standard throw projector must be quite far from the screen to project a good-sized image.
 The distance required for a standard throw projector is typically 1.5 to 2 times the screen's width, meaning the projector would have a throw ratio of 1.5:1 or 2:1.
-They are suitable for larger rooms or outdoor spaces where a larger image size is required.
+They are suitable for large rooms or outdoor spaces requiring a larger image size.

 T